If you’re on TikTok, you may have noticed a number of creators talking about UGC (user-generated content) and the money they’re making from it.

 Trend is a marketplace where UGC creators can find gigs from brands and monetize their passion.
 It’s 100% free, and creators don’t need to have a huge following to start working with Trend.
 In fact, you can even join the platform with a brand new Instagram account.

-For brands, Influee is a platform that gives access to on-demand UGC and a way to manage a growing content library.
-For creators, it’s a network that has paid out more than $14 million for creating UGC.
+Influee is a platform that gives brands access to on-demand UGC and a way to manage a growing content library.
+It’s a network that has paid out more than $16 million for creators.

 UGC Shop is part agency, part creator collective.
 One of the biggest draws of this platform is its focus on ethics.
 It promise to not only deliver UGC from creators who are genuinely passionate about testing and reviewing products, but also to only work with ethical brands.

 Insense gives brands the ability to quickly create and dispatch briefs for UGC, making it a solid choice for the eager social marketer.
 Creators can find a plethora of brands to collaborate with through the platform, without sourcing the deals themselves.

 TRIBE boasts big-time clients like Lego, McDonald’s, and Olay, making it a solid option for content creators looking to specialize in UGC.
 The only requirement for creators seems to be having at least 3,000 followers.